 The Master Trust is invested in the Company's common stock, which qualifies as a party-in-interest transaction.
-During the year ended December 31, 2016, the Master Trust's investment in the Company's common stock included purchases of approximately \$355 million, sales of approximately \$918 million, realized gains of approximately \$454 million, unrealized gains of approximately \$379 million and dividend income of approximately \$69 million.
-The Master Trust invests in short term investment funds managed by the Trustee.
+During the year ended December 31, 2018, the Master Trust's investment in the Company's common stock included purchases of approximately \$150 million, sales of approximately \$447 million, realized gains of approximately \$251 million, unrealized losses of approximately \$668 million and dividend income of approximately \$87 million.
+The Master Trust invests in short term investment funds managed by the Custodian.
 These investments qualify as party-in-interest transactions.
-As described in Note 2 - "Expenses", the Plan paid certain expenses related to Plan operation and investment activity to the Trustee.

-The Company is both the plan sponsor and a party to the Master Trust, therefore the Master Trust investment and the Plan's interest of \$7.6 million in the Company's common stock qualifies as a related party transaction.
+The Company is both the plan sponsor and a party to the Master Trust, therefore the Master Trust investment and the Plan's interest of \$9.6 million in the Company's common stock qualifies as a related party transaction, along with the dividend income of \$217 thousand earned by the Plan on this investment.